Cypherx86/DnD-Character-Vault/README.md

 -Add character vs. monster and character vs. character combat simulation -Add spells to database.
 Will need to determine what attributes to pull along will a script for reading all the spells as manually putting the infromation in would take a LONG time.
 -Create separate player and GM tools.
 Not sure how necessary this would be but might be a good exercise in pulling different files into a main program.

+I do not own anything related to Dungeons and Dragons and all intellectual properties are the property of their respective owners.
+This is an open, fan-based project which is not intended for commerical uses or sales.